coderdba-coding-org/kubernetes/2021-single-node-hard-way-v1.21-trial2/kube/addons/calico/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 MANIFEST CHANGS REQUIRED
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. etcd_endpoints	Comma-delimited list of etcd endpoints to connect to.	http://127.0.0.1:2379
+1. etcd_endpoints	Comma-delimited list of etcd endpoints to connect to --> http://<IP of the node1>:2379,http://<IP of the node2>:2379,http://<IP of the node3>:2379 (this may also work - if etcd is local and not clustered - http://127.0.0.1:2379)

 2. Within the ConfigMap section, uncomment the etcd_ca, etcd_key, and etcd_cert lines so that they look as follows.

 etcd_ca: "/calico-secrets/etcd-ca"
+--> Use contents of ca.pem.base64

 etcd_cert: "/calico-secrets/etcd-cert"
+--> Use contents of kubernetes.pem.base64

 etcd_key: "/calico-secrets/etcd-key"
+--> Use contents of kubernetes-key.pem.base64

 3. Using a command like the following to strip the newlines from the files and base64-encode their contents.